Combined Shape Created with Sketch.

 Why do it

-This exciting programme provides a unique opportunity to young people to explore and take innovative action on an issue they care about, to engage with their community in new ways and to make a difference in the world around them.
-Along the way, students are invited to fun and engaging events and are given opportunities and platforms to voice their opinions and ideas for change.
+This exciting programme provides a unique opportunity for young people to explore and take innovative action on an issue they care about, to engage with their community in new ways and to make a difference to the world around them.
+Along the way, students are invited to fun and engaging events and are given opportunities to platform their voice, opinions and ideas for change.
 Their curiosity, creativity and problem solving talents are enhanced as they develop and implement innovative solutions to social problems facing all of us.

-Students pictured at a YSI event in The Helix, DCU where teams come together to present their issues and ideas for change.
+Students pictured at a Speak Out event where teams come together to present their issues and ideas for change.

-Students pictured at a YSI event in The Helix, DCU where teams come together to present their issues and ideas for change.
+Students pictured at a Speak Out event where teams come together to present their issues and ideas for change.

 How it's delivered